-Learn how to set up effective Google Display campaigns with this step-by-step guide.
+Learn how to set up effective Google Display Ads with this step-by-step guide.

-If you're looking to expand your digital marketing channels and reach customers along all stages of the customer journey, then Google Display Ads may be a good option for your business.
+If you're looking to expand your digital marketing channels and reach potential customers along all stages of the customer journey, then Google Display Ads may be a good option for you.

 This is the first step when setting up a Google Display campaign and one of the most important factors for it to be effective.

 Choose the goal that best aligns with your business and marketing objectives: